-No, we would recommend you stop waxing at least 4 weeks before your first session of laser hair removal.
+No, we recommend you stop waxing at least 4 weeks before your first session of laser hair removal.

-For the duration of your course we would recommend you shave 24 hours before or use hair removal cream 48 hours before each one of your sessions.
+For the duration of your course, we would recommend you shave 24 hours before or use hair removal cream 48 hours before each one of your sessions.

 At the end of your course you may notice some fine blond hairs left in your treatment area.
 These hairs are fine to wax if needed.
 As laser does not respond to blond, grey or red hairs these hairs will remain after a full course of treatment.
 For the majority of people any light fluffy regrowth that may remain can simply be shaved every once in a while or maintained by waxing.
 We recommend that if this growth is brown or black that you have a maintenance laser session to reduce it.